yedivanseven/CheckerPy/README.md

 inp = 2
 out = JustInt(inp)
 ```
-If the passed-in variable of literal is not of type `int`, an error is raised
+If the passed-in variable of literal is not of type `int`, a `WrongTypeError:
-and logged to the default logger.
+Type must be int, not str like foo!` error is raised and logged to the default

-`WrongTypeError: Type must be int, not str like foo!`
+logger.

 To make the error message more instructive, you can pass a name for the
 value in question,